glebec/haskell-programming-allen-moronuki/26-monad-transformers/README.md

 All of the function form versions (e.g. `r -> m a`) _could_ be expressed with the monad on the "outside" (e.g. `m (r -> a)`).
 However, in practice it is more convenient to bury the monad in the return type as much as possible, since it means you can supply "vanilla" arguments.

+The monad `m` is buried as deeply as possible in the argument order so that `MonadTrans` instances can be defined, e.g. `instance MonadTrans (ExceptT e)`.

 ## Misc

 - use the `transformers` library (including `ExceptT`)